Skip to content

 }

-class SettingListView extends ListView<Setting, SettingItemView> {
+class SettingListView extends ListView<SettingItemView> {

 ItemView = SettingItemView;